catherhuang/gcs_cloud_function_uplado_bq/README.md

 3. deploy

-to test, upload csv to the storage bucket
+to test, upload csv to the storage bucket, and see the table populate in BQ